UAlberta-NLP/KinshipAutoLex/README.md

 that enhancing the quality of translations can further improve the accuracy of our method.

-## Operating System used for development and evaluation
+## Operating System used

 Microsoft Windows 10, Version 10.0.19045.

-## Python Version used for development and evaluation
+## Python Version used

 Python 3.9.12

+> Note: this environment was used for development and evaluation, but is not necessarily required for running

 ## Programs